6 Formulas and Functions

 1. Used functions: DATE, YEAR, MONTH, DAY, TODAY.

-3. A date in Excel is in reality just a number, with which you can make calculations.
-In order to determine the time difference between two dates, you can subtract these two dates.
+3. In Excel, a date is actually just a number, which you can use in calculations.
+To find the time difference between two dates, subtract them.

 Create this model in a worksheet and use formulas for the calculation of the commissions.